 Esperanza’s comprehensive community health program offers a range of services focused on ensuring essential health education and access to health care for neighborhood residents.

-Esperanza’s Health programs reach more than 100,000 community residents each year in programs including:
+Esperanza’s Health programs reach more than tens of thousands of community residents each year in programs including:

 - Community Health Promoters Training Program